Sara Devine MT-BC, NMT, LCSW

 Look below to learn more about the following groups:

-Social Skills and Music Psychotherapy (ages 4-10)
+Social Skills and Music Psychotherapy (Level I and Level II) (ages 4-11)

-Tuning in Through Music (Preteens and teens)
+Tuning in Through Music and Art (Preteens and teens)

-Socializing in Music (Teens)
+Socializing in Music (Teens and Young Adults)

 Contact Expressive Therapies for questions relating to any of these groups!